Neutron-rich nuclei and neutron skins from chiral low-resolution interactions: Introduction

 Neutron skins have been a key focus for neutron-rich nuclei.
 In particular, the recent extraction of a large $^{208}$Pb neutron skin from parity-violating electron scattering~\cite{Adhikari2021prex2}, albeit with large uncertainties, has sparked intense discussions within the nuclear physics and astrophysics communities (see, e.g., Refs.~\cite{Essick2021,Hu22Pb,Reinhard2022,Mammei2023}).
 Through their correlations with the nuclear equation of state, neutron skins constitute an important connection between nuclei and dense matter in neutron stars.
 Because the neutron skin increases with isospin asymmetry, the upcoming experimental access to many unexplored neutron-rich nuclei paves the way for discoveries critical to our understanding of both finite and infinite nuclear systems.

 The description of atomic nuclei from first principles is based on the development of nuclear interactions, many-body methods, and advances in scientific computing.
-The use of interactions based on chiral effective field theory (EFT)~\cite{Epel09RMP,Entem2020,Epelbaum2020,Hammer2020EFT} and polynomially scaling many-body methods~\cite{Hage14RPP,Soma14GGF2N3N,Herg16PR,Tichai2020review} has allowed for a rapid extension of the reach of \emph{ab initio} methods both in terms of mass number $A$ and of observables of interest.
+The use of interactions based on chiral effective field theory~\cite{Epel09RMP,Entem2020,Epelbaum2020,Hammer2020EFT} and polynomially scaling many-body methods~\cite{Hage14RPP,Soma14GGF2N3N,Herg16PR,Tichai2020review} has allowed for a rapid extension of the reach of \emph{ab initio} methods both in terms of mass number $A$ and of observables of interest.
 For applications across the nuclear chart, low-resolution interactions, either fit with a low-momentum cutoff $\Lambda$ or obtained from a similarity renormalization group (SRG) evolution~\cite{Bogn07SRG,Furn13RPP} have proven especially successful~\cite{Hebe11fits,Ekst15sat,Huth19chiralfam,Soma2020,Jian20N2LOGO}.
 In particular, they offer good convergence properties with respect to both model space size and expansion order of the many-body method.
 This makes them key for exploring nuclei at the frontier of the current \emph{ab initio} reach.
-In particular, the 1.8/2.0~(EM) two- and three-nucleon (NN+3N) interaction~\cite{Hebe11fits} has been widely used for studies of ground and excited states up to heavy nuclei~\cite{Morr17Tin,Stroberg2021,Miyagi2021,Hebeler2022jacno}, but suffers from underprediction of radii~\cite{Simo17SatFinNuc}.
+In particular, the 1.8/2.0~(EM) two- and three-nucleon (NN+3N) interaction~\cite{Hebe11fits} has been widely used for studies of ground and excited states up to heavy nuclei~\cite{Morr17Tin,Stroberg2021,Miyagi2021,Hebeler2022jacno,Tichai2023}, but suffers from underprediction of radii~\cite{Simo17SatFinNuc}.
+While Delta-full interactions have been successful in this respect~\cite{Jian20N2LOGO,Hu22Pb} by fitting to low-energy NN phase shifts and many-body data at low cutoffs, Delta-less interactions have had difficulties at reproducing simultaneously energies and radii~\cite{Simo17SatFinNuc,Soma20SCGF}, or have lacked the capacity to reach past the tin isotopes~\cite{Ekst15sat,Huth19chiralfam}.
+In addition, attempts based on consistent SRG evolution of the two- and three-body sectors have exhibited difficulties at providing accurate results for medium-mass and heavy nuclei and the need for refits to many-body data~\cite{Hopp19medmass,Huth19chiralfam}.
 As such, it appears critical to develop low-resolution interactions with good convergence properties and yielding a good reproduction of bulk properties of nuclei.